abgox/PSCompletions/README.md

 -   ✨: You can continue to press `Tab` to get command completion. (except for special cases)
 -   `...`: The description here will be filled in in the future.
-    -   If `...` is the last completion, it means that the display area is too small to display all completions.
+    -   If `...` is the last one in the completion, it means that the display area is too small to display all completions.

 ## Available Completions List